Taylor Jardine

-Taylor Kathleen "Tay" Jardine (born March 7, 1990) is an American singer and songwriter.
-She is best known as the lead vocalist of the pop punk band We Are the In Crowd.
-Following the band announcing a hiatus in February 2016, Jardine began working on a new project, SAINTE, along with two other members of We Are The In Crowd - Mike Ferri and Cameron Hurley.
+Taylor Kathleen "Tay" Jardine (born March 7, 1990) is an American musician, best known as the lead vocalist of the pop punk band We Are the In Crowd.
+During the band's hiatus from 2016-2019, Jardine released music under the name 'Sainte', along with two other members of We Are the In Crowd – Mike Ferri and Cameron Hurley.
+In 2024, Jardine released an independent self-titled EP under the name 'Tay Jardine'.